PennyLaneAI/qml/whatisqchem.rst

 ==========================

 .. meta::
-   :property="og:description": Quantum chemistry is an area of research focused on addressing classically intractable chemistry problems with quantum computing.
+   :property="og:description": Quantum chemistry is a research area focused on addressing classically intractable chemistry problems with quantum computing.
    :property="og:image": https://pennylane.ai/qml/_static/whatisqchem/quantum_chemistry.svg

 Quantum chemistry is an area of research focused on calculating properties of molecules, and the materials built out of them, using quantum mechanics.